PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 subsequent work uses coherent commits and pushes without opening a pull request.

-The latest implementation unit moves the adjacent late SiNet residual fan-out to `passes/sinet_shuffle_residual_layout.py` and reduces the former 331-line raw mutator to a 17-line compatibility dispatcher.
-The owner replaces the fixed 40-by-40 guard with exact NCHW/NHWC shape, broadcast, fan-out, and graph- order contracts while preserving both the canonical conv branch and every legacy NCHW branch.
+The latest implementation unit moves the deep-skip Resize/affine residual island to `passes/sinet_deep_skip_layout.py` and reduces the former 641-line raw mutator to a 17-line compatibility dispatcher.
+Tail, central residual, and Resize-branch resolvers prove one complete transaction without the former 40-by-40 heuristic.
+The legacy and indexed owners serialize byte-identical float32 and float16 SiNet artifacts.

 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous